Friday, December 23, 2011

 The pieces (except the blade) were then lined up on my "cake board".

 The inner handle was then removed (to make icing easier) and the rest of the cake was iced with vanilla using a large size 789 Wilton icing tip.
+This is a huge, wide icing tip that makes icing cakes SO much easier!
+I can pipe the icing on in huge strips and then smooth it out.

 Then the icing was smoothed down.
 If you plan to use the marshmallow fondant like I did, you don't have to worry about getting the icing really smooth.